This is Part 2 of Configuring Office 365 for mxHero Fusion. Part 1 can be found here.

-If the Office 365 integration is being limited to subset of users, you will need to create two transport rules, one for incoming email and another for outgoing email.
+If the Office 365 integration is being limited to a subset of users, you will need to create two transport rules, one for incoming email and another for outgoing email.
 If integration is for all users then only one rule is required.
-In this example we are creating two rules so that we can restrict mxHero usage to a subset of users.
+In this example, we are creating two rules so that we can restrict mxHero usage to a subset of users.

 Another important point to mention is the header values displayed in these examples.
-These are the signatures added by mxHero. mxHero support will provide a unique, domain specific signature to be added as the header value.
+These are the signatures added by mxHero. mxHero support will provide a unique, domain-specific signature to be added as the header value.